clay-computer-science/2025-game/README.md

 ### 4. Open the Project in Godot

 * Launch Godot.
-* Click on "Import" and select the `project.godot` file inside the cloned repo.
+* Click on "Import" and select the `project.godot` file inside the cloned repo or just the `card-game` folder.
 * At the top of Godot go to Editor -> Editor Settings -> Text Editor -> Completion and turn on `Add Type Hints` (This will help with code completion utilizing static type hints).
 * Go to Editor -> Editor Settings -> Text Editor -> Appearance and ensure that `Draw Tabs` is turned on, `Draw Spaces` is turned off, and `Line Spacing` is set to 4.
 (This will help with code readability and will make it consistent with common code editors such as VSCode).